hashicorp/terraform-provider-aws/website/docs/d/cloudfront_response_headers_policy.html.markdown

 ### Custom Header

 * `header` - HTTP response header name.
-* `override` - Boolean value that determines whether CloudFront overrides a response header with the same name received from the origin with the header specifies here.
+* `override` - Whether CloudFront overrides a response header with the same name received from the origin with the header specifies here.
 * `value` - Value for the HTTP response header.

 ### Security Headers Config